Kitsune: Swordsmith deity

-Inari Ōkami and its fox spirits help the blacksmith forge the blade Kogitsune-maru ('Little Fox') at the end of the 10th century.
+Inari Ōkami and its fox spirits help the blacksmith Sanjō Munechika forge the blade Kogitsune-maru ('Little Fox') at the end of the 10th century.
 The legend is the subject of the noh drama Sanjō Kokaji.

-Aburage
+Abura-age

 A kitsune-tsuri (lit. 'fox-fishing') trap set with oil-fried rodent (here called "nezumi no tempura") as bait.
 19th century Japan.

-The fact that Japanese soup noodles garnished with fried slice of tofu called aburage or abura-age are called kitsune udon and kitsune soba (in Eastern Japan) stems from the popular belief the Inari deity (and its fox minions) prefer to be offered the abura-age (or sushi-rice stuffed in aburage pouches, called inarizushi).
+The fact that Japanese soup noodles garnished with fried slice of tofu called abura-age are called kitsune udon and kitsune soba (in Eastern Japan) stems from the popular belief the Inari deity (and its fox minions) prefer to be offered the abura-age (or sushi-rice stuffed in aburage pouches, called inarizushi).

 However, the custom of offering abura-age must have arisen rather late (in the Edo Period).
-(Note: 1993 Gehō to aihō no chūsei 外法と愛法の中世 apud Mizusawa;also Tanaka 1997.)
-In comparison, the notion that the fox's favorite food being nezumi no abura-age (鼠の油揚げ) dates farther back, since it is attested in 's Matsunoya hikki (c.
+(Note: Tanaka, Takako 1993 Gehō to aihō no chūsei 外法と愛法の中世 apud Mizusawa;also Tanaka 1997.)
+In comparison, the notion that the fox's favorite food being nezumi no abura-age (鼠の油揚げ) dates farther back, since it is attested in Oyamada Tomokiyo's Matsunoya hikki (c.
 1845), which also cites a Muromachi period work Sekyō shō (where there is a metaphor of "springing up like a fox at a yaki-nezumi [roasted rat]").

-Watchers of the kyōgen-play Tsurigitsune know full well that part of the theatrics involves the fox character being driven crazy by the presence of its favorite food, the "oil-fried young mice", (Note: Also early versions of the bunraku play Shinoda zuma ("The Shinoda wife").
+Watchers of the kyōgen-play Tsurigitsune ("Fox Trapping") know full well that part of the theatrics involves the fox character being driven crazy by the presence of its favorite food, the "oil-fried young mice", (Note: Also early versions of the bunraku play Shinoda zuma ("The Shinoda wife").
 Odanaka & Iwai 2020: "in the early bunraku version (The Shinoda Wife) [...] she is attracted by the smell of a fried mouse [...] (the idea is also found in Tsuri-Gitsune)") While this freak food bait might be thought of as the stuff of popular belief, (Note: As does Takako Tanaka.) the oil-fried mouse was an effective bait for trapping foxes, and actually used into the modern era (see fig. right).